-Assets in 2018 increased during the year by SEK 1,775 billion.
-The change in insurance assets chiefly refers to newly-earned pension credit, positive changes in value, allocated management fees, and pension disbursements as noted above.
+Assets in 2019 increased by SEK 368 billion during the year.
+The change in insurance assets refers in principle to newly earned pension credit, positive change in value, allocated management fees and payment of pensions as mentioned above.

-The pension liability in 2018 increased by SEK 1,775 billion.
-The change in the pension liability refers in principle to the same newly earned pension credit, positive changes in value, allocated management fees and pension disbursements as noted above.
+The pension liability in 2019 increased by SEK 368 billion.
+The change in pension liability refers principally to the same newly earned pension credit, positive change in value, allocated management fees and payment of pensions as mentioned above.